Uganda ratified the Convention on 25 February 1999, and the Convention entered into force for Uganda on 1 August 1999.

-On 10 August 2012, Uganda informed the 11MSP President that due to technical difficulties, Uganda is not in a position to declare completion and would need approximately, three additional months to conclude mine clearance operations.
-Uganda further indicated to the 11MSP President that it hoped to be in a position to declare completion of its Article 5 obligation by the Twelfth Meeting of the States Parties.
+On 10 August 2012, Uganda informed the 11MSP President that due to technical difficulties, Uganda was not in a position to declare completion and would need approximately three additional months to conclude mine clearance operations.
+Uganda further indicated to the 11MSP President that it hoped to be in a position to declare completion of its Article 5 obligation by the Twelfth Meeting of the States Parties

 Extension Request Received 19 August 2009 PDF 8.6MB

 Uganda's 2011-2012 Article 7 transparency report submitted in 2012

 Press Release | Six countries declare themselves free of landmines